bhuminshah/HDFS/ITMD-521/Week-13/README.md

         $ps -ef | grep spark-shell
         $kill -9 "Spark Shell Process ID output from previous command"

-    - Avro files are in the local Hadoop file system under the following location using following commans:
+    - Avro files are in the local Hadoop file system under the following location using following commands:

     Location on local file system: